EDSA – EPIFANIO DE LOS SANTOS AVENUE

 We started late at around 8 AM.
-Cameras ready, caps on and legs pumped up, we were ready to go!
+Cameras ready, caps on, and legs pumped up, we were ready to go!

 As we walked, we observed a lot.
 From disobeying motorists to the homeless, inefficient government projects, graffiti, culture, and progress.
-From there, we saw a more vivid view of the current situation of the Philippines.
+From there, we saw a more vivid view of the current situation in the Philippines.

 After 15 Km, we can feel our feet and legs sore.
-We’re very tired and hungry, so we call it a day and planned to continue our walk some other time.
+We were very tired and hungry, so we call it a day and planned to continue our walk some other time.
 We ended our first walk at EDSA Shrine in Ortigas Avenue, more than half of our target.
 It’s a good sign, we happened to reach the half, so reaching the other half is not a problem.

 My father decided to continue our walk on the anniversary of EDSA Revolution.
-Some part of EDSA will be closed due to the People Power Anniversary Celebration.
+Some parts of EDSA will be closed due to the People Power Anniversary Celebration.
 For those of you who don’t know EDSA Revolution, it is a nonviolent uprising by the Filipinos against the Marcos Administration.
 Filipinos gathered and marched through EDSA to protest and stand together against a Dictatorship.

-We started our second walk at Santolan-Annapolis MRT Station, few kilometers before from our last stop (EDSA Shrine).
+We started our second walk at Santolan-Annapolis MRT Station, a few kilometers from our last stop (EDSA Shrine).
 EDSA is closed, it was a sight for sore eyes.
 No cars, pollution, and traffic!
 We have the liberty to walk in the middle of it.
 When we reached the monument, yellow confetti started to fall.
-Sadly, there are not much people in the event to commemorate that memorable event.
+Sadly, there are not many people in the event to commemorate that memorable event.
 After the fall of the confetti, vehicles are now allowed to pass through so we’re back on the sidewalk.